nickolashkraus/nickolaskraus-io/site/content/posts/travel-review-japan.md

 healthy to eat.
 Raw cabbage, tomatoes, chicken, and hard-boiled eggs are all on the menu, all under ¥400.
 The beer is also great.

-#### Ramen Zundou-ya Shinjuku Shop
+#### Ramen Zundou-ya

 Simply the best ramen in Tokyo.
 Hands down.
-Full-stop.
-Period.
+Full stop.

 #### Jasmine Thai Yotsuya